How to Prep for Hurricane Season

 Install Storm Shutters

-To keep your windows from breaking, consider installing storm shutters that will provide them with much-needed protection before the hurricane season is upon you.
+To keep your windows from breaking, consider installing storm shutters that will provide them with much-needed protection before hurricane season arrives.
 If this option is already a little too late or costs more money than what you can currently afford, you can also nail plywood panels to the frames of your windows as a temporary solution.

 Replace Old Garage Door

-It may be time to replace your old garage door and have an updated one installed that has impact protection and can handle extreme wind pressure.
-If high winds are able to find an opening in your home, especially with an old garage door, it can cause a lot of damage to other areas of your home.
+It may be time to replace your old garage door with an updated one that offers impact protection and can withstand extreme wind pressure.
+If high winds can find an opening in your home, especially with an old garage door, it can cause significant damage to other areas of your home.

 Repair Loose Shingles

-Make sure that your roof is prepared for the heavy winds and rain by using ring-shank nails and cement to protect any shingles that may have come loose.
+Ensure your roof is prepared for heavy winds and rain by using ring-shank nails and cement to secure any loose shingles.

 Avoid Using Gravel or Rock Landscaping